tramitit/guides/en/italy/residence_permit_renewal.md

 categories:
 - Italy
 date: '2024-06-07'
-description: Scopri come rinnovare il tuo permesso di soggiorno in Italia.
-Segui la procedura completa, documenti necessari e dettagli utili per un rinnovo senza intoppi.
+description: Learn how to renew your Permesso di Soggiorno in Italy, required documents, and steps for non-EU citizens staying over 90 days.
+Stay compliant and informed!
 draft: false
-meta_title: 'Come Rinnovare il Permesso di Soggiorno in Italia: Guida Completa'
+meta_title: 'Renew Your Residence Permit in Italy: Step-by-Step Guide'
-title: 'Come Rinnovare il Permesso di Soggiorno in Italia: Guida Completa'
+title: 'Renew Your Residence Permit in Italy: Step-by-Step Guide'
 translationKey: italy-residence_permit_renewal
 ---

 ## Description
 ### What is it?